run-ai/docs/docs/admin/troubleshooting/cluster-health-check.md

 ## General tests to verify the Run:ai cluster health

-Use the following tests regularly to determine the health of the Run:ai cluster in addition to the troubleshooting options previously described, regardless of the cluster status.
+Use the following tests regularly to determine the health of the Run:ai cluster, regardless of the cluster status and the troubleshooting options previously described.

 ### Verify that data is sent to the cloud